 In 1930, the last National Interscholastic Basketball Tournament was held due to opposition from the National Federation of State High School Associations and North Central Association of Colleges and Schools.

-In 1932, the Edmonton Grads won an exhibition Olympics tournament.
+In 1932, the Edmonton Grads won one of four consecutive exhibition Olympics tournaments.

-In 1936, men's basketball was first included as a medal sport at the Berlin Summer Olympics.
-The United States defeated Canada in the final game.
+In 1936, men's basketball was first included at the Berlin Summer Olympics.
+The United States defeated Canada in the final.

-In 1936, the Edmonton Grads won an exhibition Olympics tournament.
+In 1936, the Edmonton Grads won one of four consecutive exhibition Olympics tournaments.

-In 1937, the first men's national championship tournament, the National Association of Intercollegiate Basketball tournament, which still exists as the National Association of Intercollegiate Athletics (NAIA) tournament, was organized.
+In 1937, the first men's national championship tournament, the National Association of Intercollegiate Basketball tournament, was organized.
+This tournament still exists today as the National Association of Intercollegiate Athletics (NAIA) tournament.

-In 1938, the women's national championship changed from a three-court game to a two-court game with six players per team.
+By 1938, the women's national championship changed from a three-court game to two-court game with six players per team.

-In 1940, the Edmonton Grads, a touring Canadian women's team based in Edmonton, Alberta, ceased operating.
+In 1940, the Edmonton Grads, a touring Canadian women's team based in Edmonton, Alberta, ended.

-In 1941, the National Invitational Interscholastic Basketball Tournament was established at Tuskegee Institute.
+In 1941, the National Catholic Interscholastic Basketball Tournament ended, and the National Invitational Interscholastic Basketball Tournament was held starting out at Tuskegee Institute.

-In 1942, the National Interscholastic Basketball Tournament for Black High Schools ended its run at Hampton Institute.
+In 1942, the last National Interscholastic Basketball Tournament for Black High Schools was held at Hampton Institute.

-On November 1, 1946, the Basketball Association of America (BAA) held its first game in Toronto, Ontario, Canada, featuring the Toronto Huskies and New York Knickerbockers.
+On November 1, 1946, the Basketball Association of America (BAA) played its first game in Toronto, Ontario, Canada between the Toronto Huskies and New York Knickerbockers.

-Starting in 1948, college basketball was rocked by gambling scandals.
-Dozens of players from top teams were implicated in game-fixing and point shaving.
+From 1948, college basketball was impacted by gambling scandals, where dozens of players from top teams were implicated in game-fixing and point shaving.

-In 1949, the Basketball Association of America (BAA) and the National Basketball League (NBL) merged to form the National Basketball Association (NBA).
+In 1949, the Basketball Association of America (BAA) merged with the National Basketball League (NBL) to form the National Basketball Association (NBA).

 In 1950, the first FIBA World Championship for men, now known as the FIBA Basketball World Cup, was held in Argentina.

-In 1954, the National Catholic Invitational Basketball Tournament began, held at various venues including Catholic University, Georgetown, and George Mason.
+In 1954, the National Catholic Invitational Basketball Tournament began and was played at a series of venues, including Catholic University, Georgetown and George Mason.
+Also, Brown v.
+Board of Education began an integration of schools.

-In 1959, a basketball hall of fame was founded in Springfield, Massachusetts, the site of the first game, to honor great players, coaches, referees, and contributors to the sport.
+In 1959, a basketball hall of fame was founded in Springfield, Massachusetts, the site of the first basketball game.

 In 1964, the National Invitational Interscholastic Basketball Tournament was held at Alabama State College.

-In 1967, the American Basketball Association (ABA) was formed, posing a threat to the NBA's dominance.
+In 1967, the American Basketball Association (ABA) emerged, briefly threatening the NBA's dominance.

-In 1967, the last National Invitational Interscholastic Basketball Tournament took place at Alabama State College.
+In 1967, the last National Invitational Interscholastic Basketball Tournament was held at Alabama State College.

-On April 9, 1975, the Philippine Basketball Association's (PBA) first game was played at the Araneta Coliseum in Cubao, Quezon City, Philippines.
+On April 9, 1975, the Philippine Basketball Association played its first game at the Araneta Coliseum in Cubao, Quezon City, Philippines.

 In 1976, women's basketball became an official Olympic sport.